claimed-framework/component-library/README.md

-### This is the github project for the following Coursera specialization:
+### This is the github project for the following Coursera specialization by IBM:

 Advanced Data Science with IBM